lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/LateApexEarlySpeed.Json.Schema/nuget.readme.md

 | ValidateByThisValidator            |    15.47 us |  1.160 us |   3.421 us |    17.14 us |  1.4954 |      - |  18.45 KB |

 Note: "STJ" means "System.Text.Json" which is built-in json package in .net sdk, this library is also based on it.

+Note: the benchmark schema below uses draft 2020-12 specific keywords like `prefixItems` for demonstration.
+You can still select validation dialect by setting `JsonValidatorOptions.DefaultDialect`.

 *Benchmark Schema:*